manusa/helm-java/README.md

 Release result = Helm.test("chart/reference")
   // Optionally specify the time (in seconds) to wait for any individual Kubernetes operation (like Jobs for hooks) (default 300)
   .withTimeout(int timeout)
-  // Optionally specify the Kubernetes namespace to uninstall the release from .withNamespace("namespace")
+  // Optionally specify the Kubernetes namespace .withNamespace("namespace")
   // Optionally specify the path to the kubeconfig file to use for CLI requests .withKubeConfig(Paths.get("path", "to", "kubeconfig"))